PrintersForAnts/MetalBoop/README.md

 ![MetalBoopRender](./imgs/MetalBoop_FinalRender_Both.png)

-**Note: MetalBoop has been released as beta RC1 - first beta version.
-There are also five beta testers that are currently receiving, assembling and testing kits for free and will shortly get more information from them regarding beta RC1 - so far, the results are great and comparison charts vs plastic Boop will be posted soon.
+**Note: MetalBoop has been released as beta RC2 - second beta version on 6th of August 2024.
+Several bugs were fixed compared to RC1, but if you have no issues with RC1, there is no reason to upgrade.
 MetalBoop is an open source project - CAD files are available for the public [here](./CAD).**

 ---